DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 While sitting on bed, Rinne turned her head over.
 In few moments, they could hear someone knocking a door.
-Its timing was almost as if waiting for both of them to notice the presence.
+It's timing was almost as if waiting for both of them to notice the presence.

 "Who is so late coming?"